litprog/litprog/lit_v3/11_overview.md

     print(fib(i), end=" ")
 ```

-The output of a process is always captured but that output is only made visible by using an `out` directive.
+The output of a process is always captured but is only made visible in a subsequent block with an `out` directive.

 ```shell
 # out